gberl001/FL25-ENR261-182/Week02/Week02-Assignments.md

 ### Deliverables

-1. `simplePlot.m` which creates the plot.
+1. `simplePlot.m` that creates the plot.
 2. **Comments** explaining each part of the code.

 ---